 Finding the right designer is important because you need to be on the same page.
-If you choose one like me who specializes in native and adapted plants for your area, you can be sure they will be low water, low maintenance for life in Central Texas.
+If you choose one like me who specializes in native and adapted plants for your area, you can be sure your landscape will be low water, low maintenance for a life in Central Texas.

-If you’re in the Austin or surrounding area, I can be reached by phone at (512)733-7777, or by email at firstname.lastname@example.org and let’s get started.
+If you’re in the Austin or surrounding area, text or call me at (512)733-7777, or better yet, send me details by email at firstname.lastname@example.org and let’s get started.